 ‘You stand behind every note, you, living, forceful, loving.
 The fragrance of your body, the glow of your kisses – no, really of mine.
 Those notes of mine kiss all of you.
 They call for you passionately…’

-Berlioz: Un Bal (A Ball) from Symphonie Fantastique
+13. Hector Berlioz: Un Bal (A Ball) from Symphonie fantastique

-When he was 24, Berlioz went to a performance of Hamlet, where he fell distractedly in love with the actress Harriett Smithson.
+When he was 24, Hector Berlioz went to a performance of Shakespeare's Hamlet, where he fell distractedly in love with the actress Harriett Smithson.
 He sent her love letters which she ignored.
-At a further attempt to capture her attention, Berlioz poured his broken heart into Symphonie Fantastique.
+At a further attempt to capture her attention, Berlioz poured his broken heart into the Symphonie fantastique.

-Kreisleriana was written incredibly in only four days in 1838 as a dedication to his wife Clara.
-At this point in their relationship she had accepted his offer of marriage and they were in the process of fighting her father who was opposed to them.
+Incredibly, Robert Schumann composed Kreisleriana - a dedication to his wife Clara - across just four fertile days in the year 1838.
+At this point in their relationship, Clara had accepted his offer of marriage and they were in the process of fighting her father, who was opposed to the union.
 Eventually they took him to court, the judge ruled in their favour, and the happy couple married the day before Clara’s 21st birthday.

-In the end, Schumann dedicated Kreisleriana to Chopin who apparently commented favourably only on the design of the title page…
+In the end, Schumann dedicated Kreisleriana to his fellow Romantic composer Frédéric Chopin, who apparently commented favourably only on the design of the title page!